Before you browse, Ima B. Cheap wants you to remember:

 What is a Service Animal?

-Service animals are defined as dogs that are individually trained to do or perform tasks for people with disabilities.
+Service animals are defined as dogs that are individually trained to do work or perform tasks for people with disabilities.
 Examples include:

 • guiding people who are blind